Ibodullaev/spring-boot-kotlin/README.md

-# Spring Boot with Kotlin and wrapping with Integration Test
+# Spring Boot with Kotlin and Wrapped with Integration Test
 ## Project is to understand the kotlin as Back-end language with Spring Boot.
 There are three endpoints to play with:
 - GET "/book" to get all books.
 - POST "/book" which takes title and isbn as json body.